Contrast-Security-OSS/docs/content/tools/sdk/BambooPlugin.md

 <!--
 title: "Contrast Bamboo Plugin"
 description: "Bamboo build plugin using the Contrast Java SDK"
-tags: "Bamboo SDK Integration Java Continuous Integration" -->
+tags: "tools Bamboo SDK Integration Java Continuous Integration" -->

 This plugin adds functionality to Bamboo so that you can configure profiles for connecting to Contrast and verify builds against vulnerability thresholds.